Vyral/paul-lopez/_posts/2019-06-10-how-to-choose-a-loan-officer.md

 Our current market conditions offer a unique set of circumstances.
 For one thing, interest rates are still at historic lows.
 This makes buying a home quite affordable.

 Before you can take advantage of these circumstances, however, you’ll need to choose a loan officer to work with.
-So, should you choose a local professional, or will you work with a big-box bank?&nbsp;
+So, should you choose a local professional, or will you work with a big bank?&nbsp;

 There’s actually no one-size-fits-all answer.
-For some, working with a big bank (like Wells Fargo) may be the right way to go.
+For some, working with a big bank (like Wells Fargo, Bank of America, or Capital One) may be the right way to go.
 For others, working with an independent loan officer may be best.&nbsp;

 This is where I come in.
-My team and I have the tools, knowledge, and experience to help you determine which option is best for your personal circumstances.&nbsp;
+My team and I have the tools, knowledge, and experience to help you determine which option is best for your personal opportunity.&nbsp;

 {% include pullquote.html %}